zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 ### Create your own direction mapping

-We can create own direction mapping:
+We can create our own direction mapping:

 ```ts
 const MyDirectionMapping = {